-Set oven to broil and move oven rack to most top position.
-Bring a large sauce post to heat over medium-high heat.
+- Set oven to broil and move the oven rack to the most top position.
+Bring a large sauce pot to heat over medium-high heat.

-Line a small sheet pan with tin foil.
-Place Roma tomatoes and sliced onions on foil.
+- Line a small sheet pan with tin foil.
+Place Roma tomatoes and sliced onions on the foil.
 Dress with olive oil and season with salt and pepper.
-Place sheet pan in oven and broil veggies until blistered.
-Turn veggies over so opposite side can blister.
+Place sheet pan in the oven and broil veggies until blistered.
+Turn veggies over so the opposite side can blister.
 Once veggies are done, remove from oven and allow to cool.

-When sauce pot has come up to heat, sauce onions, garlic and bacon together until onions become tender and bacon has rendered most of it’s fat, about 10-15 minutes
+- When sauce pot has come up to heat, saute onions, garlic, and bacon together until onions become tender and bacon has rendered most of it’s fat about 10-15 minutes